Vaccines are the best health care bargain available!

 - Some traveler's Immunizations (click here for CDC Fact Sheet)

 - Occupational Health - Hepatitis B and A

 Call for Appointments, Monday through Friday.
 541-751-2400.
 Drop-in appointments may be available, but not every day.

 Charges for immunizations are based on the cost we pay for the vaccine and an administration fee.
 Costs for adult immunizations vary.
 See Fees for more information or contact our billing office at 541-751-2432.

-We are a Vaccines for Children (VFC) provider, and charge $15.19 per VFC shot given.
+We are a Vaccines for Children (VFC) provider.
 No one will be denied state supplied vaccines due to the inability to pay.

 We participate in the Shots for Tots and Teens program, sponsored by the Bay Area Rotary Club, which provides vouchers for those with no health insurances or have high deductibles.

 We can bill Oregon Health Plan, and some insurance companies, such as Regence Blue Cross.